I am an avid fisherman and hunter from the great state of Texas.

 Also, check out the video just below.
 It details how to make a traditional Sabiki Rig.

-Even more, it does a great job in describing the knots—overhand knot and half-barrel knot—that we use to make the Sabiki rig for white bass!
+Even more, it does a great job of describing the knots—overhand knot and half-barrel knot—that we use to make the Sabiki rig for white bass!

 - Spool of 20 lb test Mono